Investment Banking Canada: Recruiting, Careers, and Exit Opportunities

 But a lot of it also depends on the person and the mood they’re in.
 If someone’s having a bad day, you may just not be successful.

 And sometimes people get freaked out if they find out that you Googled their name to find them.

 Investment Banking Canada: Recruiting

 Q: How difficult is it to break into investment banking in Canada?

-A: The degree of difficulty is very similar – there are fewer positions, but there are also fewer people applying in the first place, so those two factors even themselves out.
+A: The degree of difficulty is similar to the U.S. because there are fewer positions, but there are also fewer people applying in the first place.

 A: I’ve had friends who have done it, but they all came from the top undergraduate business schools for investment banking here, e.g. McGill and Ivey.